Wholesale inflation in June surged 11.3% from a year ago

 The Labor Department reported Thursday that the U.S. producer price index — which measures inflation before it hits consumers — rose at the fastest pace since hitting a record 11.6% in March.

 Last month’s jump in wholesale inflation was led by energy prices, which soared 54% from a year earlier.
 But even excluding food and energy prices, which can swing wildly from month to month, producer prices in June jumped 8.2% from June 2021.
-On a month-to-month basis, wholesale inflation rose a substantial 1.1% from May to June.
+On a month-to-month basis, wholesale inflation rose 1.1% from May to June, also the biggest jump since March.

 Thursday’s report on wholesale prices came a day after the Labor Department reported that surging prices for gas, food and rent catapulted consumer inflation to a new four-decade peak in June, further pressuring households and likely sealing the case for another large interest rate hike by the Federal Reserve.
 Consumer prices soared 9.1% compared with a year earlier, the biggest yearly increase since 1981.